 You can break a photocopier glass panel with one volume of the Acts of the Parliaments of Scotland, 1424-1707 in seven nineteenth century volumes, each two feet high.

-Most Forces With Firepower have Technical and Field Manuals that fit this trope.
+Most Forces with Firepower have Technical and Field Manuals that fit this trope.
 An Invoked Trope because the manual for a Cool Plane or other vehicle details maintenance, repair of damage and other topics.
 The same is true for field manuals, they cover your strategy and what the enemy's strategy may be.
 Most western militaries offer their TM's as digital copies because of the space and paper those manuals requite.
-However poor sods who had to carry those doorstoppers around now have to carry militarized laptops.
+However, the poor sods who had to carry those doorstoppers around now have to carry militarized laptops.

 Part of the reason the United Kingdom does not have a codified constitution is because the laws that comprise its constitution are so varied and go so far back - an attempt in The Nineties to write them all down (just the titles, mind you) identified nearly 500 statutes, acts, regulations, cases, treaties, and conventions going back over one thousand years.
 If they had all been written down, the resulting book would have been nearly nine million words long.
-And that was then - now, due to a frantic two decades of reform and the introduction of more EU treaties, the Human Rights Act 1998, and devolution, the thing will be a substantial amount higher.
+And that was then - now, due to a frantic two decades of reform and the introduction of more EU treaties, the Human Rights Act 1998, and devolution, the thing would be a substantial amount higher.

 Battle Royale is 619 pages long, and it's mostly about students killing each other.